godotengine/godot-docs/getting_started/step_by_step/ui_main_menu.rst

 enter.
 With the new node selected, press ``Meta+D`` five times to create five extra ``TextureRect`` instances.

 Click each of the nodes to select it.
-In the inspector, click the ``…`` Icon to the right of the Texture property, and click on ``Load``.
+In the inspector, find the Texture property and click "[empty]" -> ``Load``.
 A file browser opens and lets you pick a sprite to load into the texture slot.

 .. figure:: img/ui_texturerect_load_texture.png